Financial support & allowances

 If you foster full-time, you’ll also receive additional allowances to pay for summer holidays (paid in June), birthdays (paid on the nearest pay date to your foster child’s birthday) and religious holidays (paid in November).

 As you progress through our training programmes, your pay will increase to recognise your newly gained knowledge.
 We operate a transparent pay structure to help you plan your long-term finances.
 Once experienced, you could be earning up to £442 per week.

 Already foster with another agency?
-You may be able to start your Fostering Bradford journey as a Level 2 or Level 3 carer.
-Please visit our Transfer To Us page for more information.
+You may be able to start your Fostering Rotherham journey as a Level 2 or Level 3 carer.
+Please visit our transfer to us page for more information.